-Bits 0-4: Interrupt Pending
+Bits 0-9: Interrupt Pending

 These bits, one per 1553 PE channel, are set to one by the PE when an interrupt event(s) has posted for the respective channel (please see the diagram for the channel mapping).
 When an interrupt has occurred (or when the host application conducts a polling event), the user application reads this register to see what channel caused the interrupt.
 When the channel level Interrupt Pending bit in the Root PE Status Word is cleared (set to zero), or when bit 31 of this word is set to one, then the respective pending bit is cleared (and if the hardware interrupt is turned on, then the backplane/system, interrupt pending signal is cleared).
 The user does not clear these bits to clear an interrupt signal.
+Bit 0 is for channel 1, bit 1 is for channel 2, etc....